rhberro/the-fake-backend/README.md

 ### Files

-You can also use files content as response instead using the `data` property.
+You can also use files content as response instead of using the `data` property.

 ```javascript
 const { createServer } = require('the-fake-backend');